How to Write a Beginner Information Technology Cover Letter

-Do you really need to write a cover letter and why is it so important?
-In most cases, this letter can make a huge difference between getting an interview or having your application ignored, so it makes sense to devote some time and effort to create a persuasive cover letter.
+Do you need to write a cover letter and why is it so important?
+In most cases, this letter can make a huge difference between getting an interview or having your application ignored, so it makes sense to devote some time and effort to creating a persuasive cover letter.

 Why Should You Write a Cover Letter?

-The main reason why you need to work hard in order to make your application stand out and outshine the competition is that IT positions are very competitive these days.
+The main reason why you need to work hard to make your application stand out and outshine the competition is that IT positions are very competitive these days.